Alcohol Addiction Case Study: Steven's Story

 It’s important to note that Steven used the past tense in this conversation.
 Since this happened, a year ago, he had changed his drinking habits, he said.
 Right then, Steven pulls two bottles of strong alcohol out of his pocket.
 He offers them to his date but she is happy with the drink she has, and feels worried about his drinking tonight.
 He drinks the small bottle that he brought for himself – and the one for her.

 Two hours later the couple were in a nightclub and Steven seemed to be holding his alcohol well.
 He was enjoying his night and had already had two beers and was ready for a shot of tequila.
 This was where things went downhill.

 After drinking the powerful shot of alcohol he began to alienate the woman he arrived with.
 He spilt salt all over the bar, then began dancing sloppily and said insulting things.
 His behaviour is awful and embarrassing and the woman he likes leaves, saying she never wants to see him again.
 Despite his behaviour, Steven can’t understand why.
 She never calls him again.

 Help for alcohol problems

-Steven needs some help.
-He is in a state of denial about his drinking problem and there are a host of signs and symptoms of his alcohol dependence.
+Steven needed some help.
+He was in a state of denial about his drinking problem and there are a host of signs and symptoms of his alcohol dependence.
 Signs that his life is moving out of control could include:

 Steven’s story shows that there’s no concrete way to recognise drug and alcohol problems.
 You might be friends with, working with, or dating someone with an alcohol problem and not even know it.
 Alcoholism and drug problems, much like other chronic illnesses, can’t be diagnosed by just looking at someone, or even casually getting to know them.
 However, if you pay attention there are probably warning signs.